-Each list that has at least three candidates must include a number of candidates of the lessrepresented gender that is at least equal to the minimum quota prescribed by applicable law (with regard to both Statutory Auditor and Alternate Auditor positions).
+Each list that has at least three candidates must include a number of candidates of the lesswell represented gender that is at least equal to the minimum quota prescribed by the applicable legislation (with regard to both Statutory Auditor and Alternate Auditor positions).
 Minority shareholders may elect one Statutory Auditor and one Alternate Auditor.

-Only shareholders that, individually or with other shareholders, hold the maximum percentage of the share capital of the Company permissible under law and regulations that may be in force or, failing this, hold at least 5% of the voting capital, may submit candidate lists.
+Candidate lists may only be submitted by shareholders that, individually or with other shareholders, hold the maximum percentage of the share capital of the Company permissible by law and under any regulations that may be in force or, failing this, hold at least 5% of the voting capital.

-Pursuant to Consob resolution 13 of 24 January 2019, issued in accordance with article 144septies of the Issuer Regulation, the shareholding requirement for the submission of candidate lists for the election of the Company's management bodies is 1% of the share capital.
+That being said, pursuant to Consob Resolution 28 of 24 January 2019, issued in accordance with article 144-septies of the Issuer Regulation, the shareholding requirement for the submission of candidate lists for the election of the Company's supervisory bodies is 1% of the share capital.

-To demonstrate that the minimum shareholding requirement for the submission of lists has been met, shareholders must provide, together with their candidate lists, a copy of a statement issued by their financial intermediary proving their ownership of the shares according to the terms and procedures set out in the applicable regulations.
+To demonstrate that the minimum shareholding requirement for the submission of lists has been met, shareholders must provide, together with their candidate lists, a copy of a statement issued by their financial intermediary proving their ownership of the shares in accordance with the terms and procedures set out in the applicable regulations.